Frequently asked questions

 are dogs and other pets allowed?

-With the exception of identified service animals, we do not allow dogs or other pets in the Garden.
-Service animals must show proof of registration and remain on a leash (no longer than 6') at all times.
+With the exception of trained service dogs, we do not allow dogs or other pets in the Garden.
+Service animals must be specifically trained to assist a person with a disability, and must remain on a leash (no longer that 6') at all times.
 The rule of ‘no dogs allowed’ is as much for the safety of pets as it is for the safety of our plants and native wildlife.
 Showcasing a tremendous diversity and richness of plant species from around our state, the Garden provides wonderful habitat for myriad species of native wildlife.
 While exploring the Garden, visitors frequently encounter chattering squirrels, fluttering birds, coyotes, and may even be lucky enough to catch a glimpse of a bobcat.
 The normal habits of these native species are affected by the presence of domestic dogs and other animals.
 In addition, many of the plants in our living collection are subject to trampling and damage if dogs (or humans) stray from designated foot paths.
 Thank you for respecting our “living museum”.

 is food allowed?

 As a living museum, much different from a park or other recreation area, we ask that personal food remain within vehicles at the parking lot.
 While catered food service may be available and outside food is allowed in designated areas during some special events (such as the Gift Shop Patio or California Courtyard during concerts), general picnicking in the Garden introduces foodstuffs that may be harmful to our native wildlife.
 Wildlife may also become accustomed to human food thus altering their normal habits (if you’ve ever been harassed by pigeons in city environments or approached by hungry squirrels in urban parks, you know what we mean!).
 While perhaps unintentionally left behind, trash (as well as the challenges of aesthetically locating trash receptacles) can mar an otherwise lovely experience.